 Operating in an unpredictable environment and facing very long-term challenges, Dassault Aviation can count on its solid fundamentals.
-Our strength lies in our singular development model and very faithful customers.
+Our strength lies in a unique development model and very loyal customers.
 Our long-term viability is the result of our ability to imagine the future, and adapt to a constant stream of new challenges.

 Governance and family values